Guide Speculative

 XeSSIntel (all GPUs)Neural upscaling, solid quality

 In practical terms, with DLSS 3 enabled, an RTX 4060 could deliver performance equivalent to an RTX 4080 at native rendering.
-That’s massive.
-And since FSR 3 is compatible with all GPUs — including NVIDIA cards — even more modest setups could put in a respectable showing.
+That’s a significant shift.
+And since FSR 3 is compatible with all GPUs, including NVIDIA cards, even more modest setups could put in a respectable showing.

 GTA 6 Trailer 1, a technological showcase